PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-13 17:15:16
+Last updated: 2024-04-13 17:15:51
-Random Quote: I will not be remembered as Set Arys the Unworthy.
-I will not soil my cloak.  -  Arys Oakheart
+Random Quote: A wolf is not a kraken.
+What the kraken grasps it does not lose, be it longship or leviathan.  -  Victarion Greyjoy